processing/p5.js-web-editor/developer_docs/installation.md

 If you don't have the full server environment running, you can launch a one-off container instance (and have it automatically deleted after you're done using it):

 10. `$ docker-compose -f docker-compose-development.yml run app --rm bash -l`

-NOTE- Windows users should use `copy` instead of `cp` during installation.

 ## S3 Bucket Configuration